 Campgrounds and their association began lobbying local governments to draw up no overnight camping regulations, even presenting boilerplate ordinances that they could pressure town councils to rubber stamp.
 Add to that the growing problem of homeless folks moving dilapidated cars into Walmart lots, throw in some well-publicized crime sprees and violence in a handful of Walmart lots, and the trend began to take off.

-It doesn’t help when the RVers overstay their one-night welcome and left messes behind.
+It doesn't help when the RVers overstay their one-night welcome and leave messes behind.

 A few months ago, RV Travel ran a survey asking readers if they believed Walmart would still allow overnight parking in 2025.
 57% said, “No.”

 Jim O'Briant of OvernightRVParking.com, a membership website that helps RVers find free or very inexpensive places to stay, says too many RVers are unaware of good etiquette.